tjgruber/TeardownModsManager/README.md

 Make sure to back up your mods location.
 By default, this is your `Documents\Teardown\mods` folder.
 Do this manually until I implement this function.

+**Note:**
+  > When a mod developer fixes naming consistency of a mod that was prevously inconsistent, you may get an error saying the mod could not be found after extraction.
+This is expected.
+Try reloading mod list, and trying again, as the error is correct, but it still likely updated just fine.

 ## Mod Compatibility
 Mod devs: to help ensure mod compatibility with Teardown Mods Manager...
 As a mod creator or developer, the following practices can help ensure mod compatibility with Teardown Mods Manager: